-The Health Care Benefits segment operates as one of the nation's leading diversified health care benefits providers, serving an estimated more than 35 million people as of December 31, 2023.
+The Health Care Benefits segment operates as one of the nation's leading diversified health care benefits providers, serving an estimated more than 36 million people as of December 31, 2024.
 The Health Care Benefits segment has the information and resources to help members, in consultation with their health care professionals, make more informed decisions about their health care.
 The Health Care Benefits segment offers a broad range of traditional, voluntary and consumer-directed health insurance products and related services, including medical, pharmacy, dental and behavioral health plans, medical management capabilities, Medicare Advantage and Medicare Supplement plans, PDPs and Medicaid health care management services.
-The Health Care Benefits segment's customers include employer groups, individuals, college students, part-time and hourly workers, health plans, health care providers ("providers"), governmental units, government-sponsored plans, labor groups and expatriates.
+The Health Care Benefits segment's primary customers, its members, primarily access the segment's products and services through employer groups, government-sponsored plans or individually.
+The Health Care Benefits segment also serves customers who purchase products and services that are ancillary to its health insurance products.